-40. Guernsey reported that for the remaining tax treaty that does not contain the equivalent of Article 25(1) of the OECD Model Tax Convention (OECD, 2015a), as it read prior to the adoption of the Action 14 final report (OECD, 2015b) and that will not be modified by the Multilateral Instrument, the relevant treaty partner declined Guernsey's proposal to amend the treaty.
-Taking this into account, bilateral modifications are not possible for this treaty.

-41. Guernsey reported it will seek to include Article 25(1) of the OECD Model Tax Convention (OECD, 2017), as it read after the adoption of the Action 14 final report (OECD, 2015b), in all of its future tax treaties.

-Areas for improvement Recommendations One out of 27 tax treaties does not contain a provision that is equivalent to Article 25(1), first sentence, of the OECD Model Tax Convention (OECD, 2017).
+Areas for improvement Recommendations Two out of 26 tax treaties do not contain a provision that is equivalent to Article 25(1), first sentence, of the OECD Model Tax Convention and the timeline to file a MAP request is three years, but only applies to transfer pricing adjustments.
+These two tax treaties will not be modified by the Multilateral Instrument to include the required provision.
+With respect to these treaties, Guernsey has reached out to its treaty partners to request the initiation of bilateral negotiations.
+Of these two treaty partners: • One declined the request to initiate such negotiations. • For one, negotiations have been finalised to include the required provision.
+For one of the two treaties that does not contain the equivalent of Article 25(1) of the OECD Model Tax Convention and that will not be modified via the Multilateral Instrument, and for which negotiations have been finalised to include the required provision, Guernsey should as quickly as possible sign and ratify this treaty.
+This concerns a provision that is equivalent to Article 25(1) of the OECD Model Tax Convention, either: • as amended in the Action 14 final report; or • as it read prior to the adoption of the Action 14 final report, thereby including the full sentence of such provision.
+[B.1] One out of 26 tax treaties does not contain a provision that is equivalent to Article 25(1), first sentence, of the OECD Model Tax Convention.
 This tax treaty will not be modified by the Multilateral Instrument to include the required provision.
-With respect to this treaty, negotiations have been finalised on an amending protocol.
-For the treaty that does not contain the equivalent of Article 25(1), first sentence of the OECD Model Tax Convention (OECD, 2017) and that will not be modified via the Multilateral Instrument, Guernsey should sign the negotiated amending protocol as soon as possible.
-This concerns a provision that is equivalent to Article 25(1), first sentence, of the OECD Model Tax Convention (OECD, 2017), either: a. as amended by the Action 14 final report (OECD, 2015b); or [B.1] b. as it read prior to the adoption of the Action 14 final report (OECD, 2015b), thereby including the full sentence of such provision.
-One out of 27 tax treaties does not contain the equivalent of Article 25(1), second sentence, of the OECD Model Tax Convention (OECD, 2017), as the timeline to file a MAP request is shorter than three years from the first notification of the action resulting in taxation not in accordance with the provision of the tax treaty.
+With respect to this treaty, Guernsey has reached out to its treaty partner to request the initiation of bilateral negotiations and negotiations are ongoing to include the required provision.
+For the treaty that does not contain the equivalent of Article 25(1), first sentence of the OECD Model Tax Convention and that will not be modified via the Multilateral Instrument, and for which negotiations are ongoing, Guernsey should follow up on the finalisation of such negotiations for the inclusion of the required provision.
+This concerns a provision that is equivalent to Article 25(1), first sentence, of the OECD Model Tax Convention, either: • as amended in the Action 14 final report; or • as it read prior to the adoption of the Action 14 final report, thereby including the full sentence of such provision.
+One out of 26 tax treaties does not contain the equivalent of Article 25(1), second sentence, of the OECD Model Tax Convention, as the timeline to file a MAP request is shorter than three years from the first notification of the action resulting in taxation not in accordance with the provision of the tax treaty.
 This treaty will not be modified by the Multilateral Instrument to include the required provision.
-With respect to this treaty, negotiations have been finalised on an amending protocol.
-For the treaty that does not contain the equivalent of Article 25(1), second sentence, of the OECD Model Tax Convention (OECD, 2017) and that will not be modified by the Multilateral Instrument, Guernsey should sign the negotiated amending protocol as soon as possible.
+With respect to this treaty, Guernsey has reached out to its treaty partner to request the initiation of bilateral negotiations and negotiations have been finalised to include the required provision.
+As the treaty that does not contain the equivalent of Article 25(1), second sentence, of the OECD Model Tax Convention will not be modified by the Multilateral Instrument to include such equivalent upon its entry into force for the treaty concerned, Guernsey should as quickly as possible sign and ratify this treaty.
+In addition, Guernsey should maintain its stated intention to include Article 25(1) of the OECD Model Tax Convention as amended in the Action 14 final report in all future tax treaties.